judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Being next to the window is great for natural light and fresh air, while also moving the office space out of the middle of the room and making it slightly more divided from my "personal space."
 Just compare the photo above to the photo at the top of this post to see how the table has moved.
 I'd love to have a better chair and an adjustable sit/stand desk, but all in all, the home office lifestyle has been pretty productive.

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-personal-list.jpg alt="Three stickynotes with my to-do list" description="" %}
+{% cloudinary /assets/images/2020/04/covid19-berlin-germany-personal-list.jpg alt="Three stickynotes with my to-do list" %}

 ## Personal to-do list

 Though home office has been working out well, it is certainly not ideal that at the end of the workday, there is nowhere to go or anyone to meet.
-I've used this time to make progress on other projects, including [rebuilding my website and increasing its performance by 500%]({{ site.url }}/how-to-migrate-wordpress-to-jekyll/).
-I've also been outlining a lot of blog posts from past travel that I never got around to writing about, particularly about [my time in Egypt]({{ site.url }}/egypt/) (much more to come soon, be sure to [subscribe for updates]({{ site.url }}/subscribe/)).
+I've used this time to make progress on other projects, including [rebuilding my website and increasing its performance by 500%](/how-to-migrate-wordpress-to-jekyll/).
+I've also been outlining a lot of blog posts from past travel that I never got around to writing about, particularly about [my time in Egypt](/egypt/) (much more to come soon, be sure to [subscribe for updates](/subscribe/)).

 Now is an excellent time to be dreaming about the future and writing a plan for how to accomplish your goals.
-If you're wondering what the future might look like for you, then [here are some tips for writing a plan]({{ site.url }}/the-fourth-philosophy-a-bad-plan-is-better-than-no-plan/) that you can start to action today (even while in quarantine).
+If you're wondering what the future might look like for you, then [here are some tips for writing a plan](/the-fourth-philosophy-a-bad-plan-is-better-than-no-plan/) that you can start to action today (even while in quarantine).

 At this point, my to-do list is so long that my greatest concern is that life will return to normalcy before I've had a chance to accomplish everything!
 (Said in jest, of course...
 I hope normalcy comes as swiftly as possible to us all!)

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-health.png alt="Strava screenshot of my run performance" description="" %}
+{% cloudinary /assets/images/2020/04/covid19-berlin-germany-health.png alt="Strava screenshot of my run performance" %}

 ## Health

 There was a bit of a COVID-19 scare for me about a month ago.
-[I was in Rome for Valentine's weekend]({{ site.url }}/three-lies-about-rome-uncovered/) when COVID-19 had already exploded in the north of Italy.
+[I was in Rome for Valentine's weekend](/three-lies-about-rome-uncovered/) when COVID-19 had already exploded in the north of Italy.
 About 10 days later I had what seemed to be a pretty normal cold, but I got sent home from work as a precaution.
 I went to the doctor but did not receive a test because I wasn't presenting severe symptoms.
 I felt better within 48-hours, but before I could get back to the office, the whole workforce got sent home.

 As we've come to learn more about this virus, I have become more convinced that I may have had it.
 I did not drink alcohol from New Year until that Italy trip, and then within days of returning from Italy, I went to my favorite local craft beer bar.
 I later learned that the entire staff of that bar tested positive for COVID-19 and experienced a wide range of symptoms from loss of taste, up to being stuck in bed for four days.